For teaching staff

 Television programmes

 - The Library subscribes to Box of Broadcasts.
 This service gives you access to thousands of recorded radio and TV programmes.
 It allows you to record programmes which will then be stored on the database.
 You can create clips and playlists of programmes or clips.
-You may use Box of Broadcasts to show programmes to Brookes students for educational purposes.
+You may use Box of Broadcasts to show programmes to Oxford Brookes students for educational purposes.

 Film, video, DVDs and television programmes in the VLE